Select Page

 A recording of Little Rock’s KOKY-AM 1440 on August 8, 1975.

 The station was heavily promoting its summer “Stash the Cash” contest, which involved $250 being hidden somewhere in Little Rock.
 That’s the equivalent of about $1,500 today.
-12 clues hinting about where the money was located were being broadcast and printed on KOKY’s Soul Express Music Survey, which could be picked up at businesses throughout central Arkansas.
+12 clues hinting at where the money was located were being broadcast and printed on KOKY’s Soul Express Music Survey, which could be picked up at businesses throughout central Arkansas.

 AUDIO: Little Rock radio station KOKY-AM 1440 on August 8, 1975 from 10:10 a.m. to 11:40 a.m.
 The music has been edited to only include the beginnings and ends of songs to avoid potential copyright violations.